 He was a con man, a forger, and a kidnapper.
 Women who answered his employment ads and those who met him in BDSM chat rooms, would ultimately turn up missing… or worse.

 On May 26, 1990, a person disguised as a clown — complete with an orange wig, white face paint, a red nose, and gloves — carried a bouquet of balloons and a basket of flowers to the front door of Marlene Warren.
 When Marlene opened the door, this clown, with a red smile painted across the face, said nothing as it handed the delivery to Marlene then lifted a pistol and shot Marlene in the mouth.
 It would take police twenty-seven years to make an arrest.

 During the 1950’s, locked away in a toolbox at a Los Angeles bungalow was an odd and gruesome collection of mementos.
 Photographs.
 All the pictures were of women.
 Some were bound.
 Some were gagged.
 Some were dead.
 Keepsakes of a man.
 A man who preyed on models trying to make it in Hollywood.
 A man who possessed a rope fetish that would dominate his life.
-A many who twenty years before the expression serial killer was a part of the American vocabulary, defined the very phrase.
+A man whose actions could define the phrase serial killer — a phrase not yet part of the American vocabulary.

 Between the years of 1982 and 1989, in the quiet suburb of Richmond in Vancouver, British Columbia, Cindy James suffered from nearly a hundred incidents of various forms of harassment.
 From threatening phone calls and frightening collages of letters and pictures, to...

 On April 28th 1955, 14-year-old Stephanie Bryan is abducted on her way home from school in Berkley, California.
 When her body is found months later near the family cabin of Burton Abbott, newspapers tried and convicted Burton as her killer before he was even charged with murder.